 Ferberized by neglect and deprivation

-But there is no one there to help the child navigate it all.
+But there was no one there to help young me navigate it all.
 Those who were supposed to parent, only made it worse.
-Those who should have been allies either chose not to see, didn't care or were cowed into silence by my bullying parents who withheld access from me to my support system and moved me out of their reach.
+Those who should have been allies either chose not to see, didn't care or were cowed into silence by my bullying parents.
+Parents who withheld me from my support system and moved me out of their reach.
 While themselves, neglecting me in the most shocking ways and situations.
 I learned from neglect and deprivation to quit asking for help that was never going to be forthcoming.
-They also conditioned me to expect shaming and punishment for basic needs.
+They conditioned me to expect shaming and punishment for basic needs.
+So I quit expecting it and ultimately gaslit myself that I didn't deserve it.

 Adult-ified and parentified

-Life in narcissistic parent abuse is constant flip-flopping demand, expectation and reality.
+Life in narcissistic parent abuse is constantly flip-flopping demands and expectations and gaslit reality.
 My parents who really did owe me things, used FOG (fear, obligation and guilt) to distort reality to make it seem that I owed them.
-The rewire the child's brain that she is the parent and her parents are her responsibility.
+Narcissistic parents rewire the child's brain to make her think that she is the parent and her parents are her responsibility.
 In my case, that included their new partners and children.
 I have never not felt responsible for enormous burdens that I can't even articulate.
-And my trauma nightmare bear this out.
+And my trauma nightmares bear this out.

 Gaslighting and gassing

 These tandem weapons deserve a book all of their own.
 Narcissistic parents abuse kids not just with lies.
 They don't just gaslight the scapegoat child, they gas her with toxic and poisonous FOG of treachery and sabotage.
 They fabricate entire false worlds that they implant in the child's mind.
-They use not just untruths, but deception, manipulation, twisting, exploitation of vulnerability, distortions and other devious, conniving and cunning machinations to rewire the child to think with a damaged trauma brain.
+They use not just untruths, but deception, manipulation, twisting, exploitation of vulnerability, distortions and other devious, conniving and cunning machinations.
+Now I can only think with a damaged trauma brain.
+I feel ashamed of needing, feeling and wanting.
 The "gassing affect" of gaslighting leaves permanent scars in the actual cerebral cortex from the countless cortisol bursts of childhood trauma and chaos.

 Pain and illness from narcissistic parent abuse